 The Board of Trustees is required by law to annually assess the progress of the FRP in improving the Fund's financial health and whether the Fund is on track to emerge from Red Zone status within the permitted rehabilitation period.
-At present, the Fund's FRP is on track to be successful.
+At present, the Fund's FRP is well on track to be successful earlier than expected.

 As time passes and the FRP progresses, adjustments to the FRP may be necessary or appropriate depending on investment performance and other developments including applicable legislation.
 However, the Board's intention in designing the FRP was to minimize the risk of needing changes in the future.
+No changes have been made in the FRP since it was adopted in 2017.